• Historical Dance at Play: Which Way to Parnassus?

 photo by Beatriz Schiller

 A founding member of the Society for Dance History Scholars which has now become Dance Studies Association of which she is also a founding member, Ms. Turocy has lectured on period performance practices around the world including the Royal Academies of Dance in London, Stockholm and Copenhagen; the Festival Estival in Paris and The Society for Early Music in Tokyo.
-She has served as consultant to Clark Tippett of American Ballet Theater and Edward Villella of the Miami City Ballet.
+She has served as consultant to Clark Tippett of American Ballet Theate, Edward Villella and Benjamin Millepied.

 As a writer she has contributed chapters to dance history text books, articles to Opera News , Early Music America and Dance Magazine, many which have been translated into French, German, Japanese and Korean.
 A chapter in Janet Roseman’s book, Dance Masters: Interviews with Legends of Dance, published by Routledge is dedicated to her work.
 Books in which Turocy has authored chapters include: Moving History/Dancing Cultures: A Dance History Reader; Creating Dance: A Traveler’s Guide and “Dance on its Own Terms: Histories and Methodologies,” eds.
 Melanie Bales and Karen Eliot, published by Oxford.